 Here are some of the biggest Selection Sunday snubs in March Madness history

-Some of the biggest Selection Sunday snubs originally appeared on NBC Sports Bayarea
+Some of the biggest Selection Sunday snubs originally appeared on NBC Sports Boston

 For many mid-tier basketball programs, they live for Selection Sunday.
 The opportunity to pack an arena with fans and celebrate the chance to compete in the sport’s biggest game on the college stage.